RSalehin24/JU-snake-game/README.md

 - Snake won’t be killed by hitting itself

 ```
-This game is taken from the github repository of "janbodnar" and later it has been modified: https://github.com/janbodnar/JavaScript-Snake-Game
+This game has been taken from the github repository of "janbodnar" and later it has been modified: https://github.com/janbodnar/JavaScript-Snake-Game
 ```